Page Caching

 The majority of the pages viewed on Altis will be cached to improve performance and delivery time to the user.
 It is necessary to take into account the page cache when developing - considerations are listed at the bottom of this page.
 All pages are cached by default, and the following rules excluded specific cases:

-• Any response with no content are not cached.
+Cache-Control: no-cacheHTTP header will not be cached. - Any response with no content are not cached.

-• Any request to wp-includes/js* are not cached.
+- Any request to

 Cache Key Calculation